T-C-S-N/tcsn.io/AI_CHAT_IMPLEMENTATION.md

 ### For Users
 1. Visit the homepage at `http://localhost:3002/`
 2. Type any question directly in the chat input
-3. AI responds with contextual information about Tomas and his work
+3. AI responds with contextual information about Toca and his work
 4. Chat history persists across browser sessions

 ### For Developers